pmlmodelling/nctoolkit/docs/source/index.rst

-nctoolkit: Fast and easy analysis of netCDF data in Python
+nctoolkit: A Python package for netCDF analysis and post-processing

 =======================================================

 nctoolkit is a comprehensive and computationally efficient Python package for analyzing and post-processing netCDF data.